Mahezha/MyFirstWebSite/README.md

-# This web site for salon.
+# This web site for a salon.